526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 ### f.
 Build the Website {#build-the-website}

-When your site is ready to deploy, run the following command:
+Use the `hugo` command to build your site.

 ```bash
 hugo
 ```

 A `public` folder will be generated, containing all static content and assets for your website.
-It can now be deployed on any web server.
+It can be hosted on any web server.

 The website can be automatically published and hosted with [Netlify](https://www.netlify.com/), [AWS Amplify](https://gohugo.io/hosting-and-deployment/hosting-on-aws-amplify/), [GitHub pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/), [Render](https://gohugo.io/hosting-and-deployment/hosting-on-render/) and more...